garrettsparks/nvfbc-relay/README.md

 chain. \
 This simplicity comes with drawbacks. \
 The most obvious one is that we consider it outside our scope to provide an encoder;
-we explcitly do not want to use NVENC because it has a nonzero, though small, performance impact.
+we explicitly do not want to use NVENC because it has a nonzero, though small, performance impact.
 Encoding the output stream is left to the capture card host.\
 DX9 has no capability to output HDR, and while it does seem possible to utilize a shared surface to pass the NvFBC output to DX11, there doesn't